TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/01_lesson/lesson.md

-# Lesson 2.01: Binary Day
+# Supplement Lesson 01: Binary Day

 ## Learning Objectives
 Students will be able to...